IS GOD IS

 WINNER OF THE 2016 RELENTLESS AWARD FROM THE AMERICAN PLAYWRITING FOUNDATION

-Blending epic tragedy, the Spaghetti Western, hip-hop and Afropunk, Is God Is is a revenge tale about twin sisters on a mission from their mother.
-In this necessary new work by playwright Aleshea Harris, emotions are laid bare through visual gaps in language, and characters are a window into the canon as well as our own broken times.
+Blending epic tragedy, the Spaghetti Western, hip-hop and Afropunk, Is God Is is a revenge tale about twin sisters.
+In this award-winning work by playwright Aleshea Harris, emotions are laid bare through dialogue and visual gaps in language.

 A rigorous new work that unearths our deepest fears about humanity and who we think we are in relation to ourselves and the divine.—Dawn Lundy Martin